Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best forms: magnesium L-threonate (Magtein)

-The clinical dose is 1,500-2,000mg Magtein (the patented form) split into 2-3 doses per day.
-Take with or without food.
-For cognitive aging and memory support, split dosing across morning and afternoon may optimize sustained CNS magnesium delivery.
-One dose before bed is reasonable - the Hausenblas 2024 RCT observed secondary improvements in post-awakening mood and heart rate variability with a before-bed dose (though at 1,000mg/day, below the cognitive threshold).
-For cognitive outcomes, allow 12 weeks minimum - the Zhang 2022 trial ran 12 weeks before cognitive effects became measurable, and brain magnesium accumulation is gradual.
-Do not expect immediate results.
-Commit to a minimum 3-month trial for an honest evaluation.
+Aim for the clinical dose of 1,500-2,000mg Magtein (the patented form), split into 2-3 doses across the day.
+Food is optional.
+If your goal is memory and cognitive aging, spreading the doses between morning and afternoon may keep a steadier supply reaching the brain.
+A dose before bed is reasonable too - the Hausenblas 2024 RCT saw secondary improvements in post-awakening mood and heart rate variability with an evening dose (though at 1,000mg/day, which sits below the cognitive threshold).
+Be patient with it: give it 12 weeks at minimum, since the Zhang 2022 trial ran 12 weeks before cognitive effects showed up and brain magnesium builds slowly.
+You will not feel anything overnight.
+Plan on a 3-month trial before you decide whether it is doing anything for you.

 Who Should Take Magnesium L-Threonate?